 We are further faced with a challenge where Eskom charges the municipality KVA which cannot be transferred to the customer.
 The municipality has applied for a change of tariff which is cheaper than the current bulk purchase currently being charged to the municipality.
+The application is to change from Rural Nightsaver to Rural Miniflex, which will give the municipality a saving of an average 28% per month on its account.
+The change in tariff came with a condition of paying a deposit amounting R 8 000 000 over a period of 24 months which has been factored into the budget.

 Rolling blackouts/ loadshedding has had a negative impact on the electricity sales as these have declined and an increase in penalties when exceeding our NMD.
 This has been factored into the budget projections for both sales and bulk purchases.